-For the past three years, we’ve shared the best fun and free summer activities for kids in the Park Slope area.
+For the past three years, we’ve shared our best fun and free activities for kids in Brooklyn area.
 Our Brooklyn orthodontist clients always love our annual round-up, so we’ve brought it back for another year — and with two bonus additions, it’s better than ever!
 Trust us: with this list in hand, you’ll never again have to ask what to do with kids in NYC.

 - Learn to Garden at the Brooklyn Botanic Garden